X-COM: Interceptor

-X-COM: Interceptor is the fourth main game in the X-COM series, developed and published by MicroProse in 1998.
+X-COM: Interceptor is the fourth main game in the X-COM series, developed by MicroProse's Chapel Hill development studio and released in 1998.
 The game is a combination of many genres, including space flight simulation, business simulation game and strategy game elements.
 More specifically, the player's role includes managing a number of X-COM space stations, piloting starfighters during hostile encounters whilst co-ordinating wingmen, and managing resources and research.
 X-COM Interceptor, although released as the fourth game, is actually set before X-COM: Apocalypse, thus making it the third game in the chronological order.
 The game was re-released in 2008 for Steam and GamersGate, and again in 2016 on GOG.com.